Institut National des Sciences Appliquées de Lyon

 Germany

-The Karlsruhe Institute of Technology (KIT) is “The Research University in the Helmholtz Association.”
-As the only German university of excellence with a national large-scale research sector, we offer our students, researchers, and employees unique learning, teaching, and working conditions.
-The roots of the academic education institution extend all the way back to 1825.
-Today’s structure of KIT is the result of the merger of the Technical University of Karlsruhe and Karlsruhe Research Center in 2009.
+The Karlsruhe Institute of Technology (KIT) is “The University in the Helmholtz Association.”
+As the only German university of excellence with a national large-scale research sector, it offers unique learning, teaching, and working conditions, building on a tradition dating back to 1825.

-Presently, more than 9000 people are working at KIT, of which more than half are conducting research in a broad range of disciplines from natural sciences to engineering, to economics, to the humanities and social sciences.
-This makes KIT one of the largest science institutions in Europe.
-Apart from excellent academic education and cutting-edge research, innovation is our central task.
-We do not only create and impart knowledge for the society and the environment, we also use this knowledge to develop applications for industry.
-It is our goal to help manage global challenges facing humankind by pioneer research contributions in the areas of energy, mobility, and information.
-Doing this, we attach high importance to permanent contact and exchange with society.
+With over 10,000 employees, more than half of whom are conducting research in a broad range of disciplines from natural sciences to engineering, to economics, to the humanities and social sciences, KIT is one of Europe’s largest research institutions.
+Apart from excellent academic education and cutting-edge research, innovation is our central task, translating knowledge into applications for industry and addressing global challenges in energy, mobility, and information through close exchange with society: KIT.
+Ort der Zukunft.
+Seit 1825. (subtitles available in English)

 Chalmers University of Technology